MatanPazi/motor_sim/README.md

 - Inspired by Ben Katz's motor simulator: https://build-its-inprogress.blogspot.com/2016/12/some-motor-math-and-simulation.html.
   I saw he built a motor simulator in MATLAB which made me want to build a motor simulator in Python.

-- Many thanks to ChatGPT for helping me write this README file :).